Explore Jobs

 Male Unemployment: 3.5

-% With Bachelor’s Degree: 22.1
+% with Bachelor’s Degree: 22.1

 Work Fatalities: 12.3

-Summary On The Worst States For Men
+Summary on the Worst States for Men

-The best states for men?
+The top states for men include:

 New Jersey